ECF/grpc-RemoteServicesProvider/README.md

 ## OSGi Remote Service API

-OSGi Remote Services are typically declared by a Java interface representing the service contract.
-This service interface (and any classes referenced by this interface) is created by the programmer to match the desired call-return semantics of the service.
+OSGi Remote Services are typically declared by one or more Java interfaces representing the service contract(s).
+This service interface (and any classes referenced by this interface) is usually created by the service programmer to match the desired semantics of the service.
 The service interface and referenced classes represent the **service api**.

 An implementation of this interface is typically created by the programmer and exported at runtime via one or more distribution providers.

 See [here](https://wiki.eclipse.org/Tutorial:_Building_your_first_OSGi_Remote_Service) for a short tutorial describing how to [Create the Remote Service](https://wiki.eclipse.org/Tutorial:_Building_your_first_OSGi_Remote_Service#Common_to_Host_and_Consumer:_Create_the_Service_Interface) and [Implement the Service](https://wiki.eclipse.org/Tutorial:_Building_your_first_OSGi_Remote_Service#Service_Host:_Implement_the_Service).

 In OSGi the **service api** is often separated into a distinct bundle from both the **implementation** classes (i.e. the service 'host' that actually implements and exports the service) and the **service consumer** that discovers, imports, and uses the service (i.e. calls methods).
+This separation between contract (service api) and implementation is a very strong approach to remote service development as it weakends the contract between the service implementer and the service consumer.

 ## Generating the Protobuf/Grpc Service API with protoc and protoc plugins:  grpc-java, reactive-grpc, grpc-osgi-generator

 NOTE:  Below describes how to use maven to run the protoc code generation with the grpc-java, reactive-grpc, ang grpc-osgi-generator.
-Another, much simpler/easier way to do this code generation is to use the [ECF Bndtools Remote Service Workspace Template](https://github.com/ECF/bndtools.workspace) that uses Bndtools.
+Another simpler and easier way to do code generation is to use the [ECF Bndtools Remote Service Workspace Template](https://github.com/ECF/bndtools.workspace) that uses Bndtools.
 There is a video showing this method [here](https://www.youtube.com/watch?v=4-f4xQBlKr0).

-For Protobuf + grpc-java, typically a service is defined by a .proto file with a service entry.
+For Protobuf + grpc-java, a service is defined by a .proto file with a service entry.
 For example, [here](https://github.com/ECF/grpc-RemoteServicesProvider/blob/master/examples/org.eclipse.ecf.examples.provider.grpc.health.api/src/main/proto/health.proto) is a proto file for a simple 'HealthCheck' service

 ```proto
 // Copyright 2015 The gRPC Authors